godatadriven/piven/README.md

 For additional examples, see the 'tests' and 'notebooks' folders.

-## Creating your own model with Piven layer
+## Creating your own model with a piven output layer

 You can use a Piven layer on any neural network architecture.
 The authors of the Piven paper use it on top of [a pre-trained CNN](https://github.com/elisim/piven/blob/master/imdb/main.py) to predict people's age.